TakudzwaMike/africut-biltong/README.md

 # Vision AI Tech

 ## Overview
 This project is built with SvelteKit and uses Drizzle ORM for database interactions.
-It follows a **Repository Pattern** for data access and a **Strategy Pattern** for payment processing logic, ensuring separation of concerns and testability.
+It follows a **Repository Pattern** for data access and a **Strategy Pattern** for payment processing logic, ensuring separation of concerns and testability

 ## Architecture